Project supported by the Tasmanian Climate Change Office

 Making Cent$ of Carbon and Emissions on-farm

-Making Cent$ provides examples of actions that farm businesses can take to improve their emissions performance on-farm under key action areas.
+The Making Cent$ of Carbon and Emission On-farm booklet provides examples of actions that farm businesses can take to improve their emissions performance on-farm under key action areas.
 The booklet is aimed to help farmers take control of their situation and consider options to improve resource efficiency of their operations.

 Tasmanian Farming Futures project